jairrab/MapboxApp/README.md

 ## Use of reactive programming
 The app adopts principles of reactive programming through use of *observables* and *observers* and *schedulers*.
 For example, the presentation layer waits to be notified by the domain layer when a network call is made.
 The UI layer waits to be notified by `livedata` objects to display view changes.
 Many of this calls has to be performed asynchronously and schedulers helps with thread management, such as using RxJava's `observeOn` to tell observers which thread they should run on.
 My goal was to end up with a more cleaner, readable, and structured code base and this helped a lot.

-# App Operation
-* When the app is opened for the first time, it will ask the user to provide access to *location permission request*.
-This is required to detect and display the user's current location.
-   * If a user grants permission, the app navigates to the user's current location.
-   * If the user does not grant permission, it proceeds to the next step.
-* The app downloads map pins information from the internet.
-* if...

 # Libraries Used

 ## Dagger 2
 The app use Dagger with *AndroidInjector* module for dependency injection.
 The app module is responsible for the concrete creation of the Dagger objects outside of their own modules.
+As a general practice, all dependencies are injected into classes, and object creation inside classes are avoided.
+This loose coupling approach also helps improve the testability of the app.

 The modules are organized into the following:
 * *AppModule* - Responsible for creating application context dependent objects, such as SharedPreferences
 * *CacheModule* - Responsible for creating the Room Database object, as well as the local database access object
 * *DataModule* - Responsible for creating the concrete implementaion of the data repository object defined on the domain layer